Lowrance and Humminbird are perhaps the two biggest names when it comes to sonar/GPS fish finder units on the market today.

 While the GPS used in Lowrance units are still more than capable of aiding any angler in fishing situations, with the ability to waypoint specific spots, chart and map waters and having the ability to use cards like Navionics to illuminate the contours and depths of a particular body of water, or in some cases all major and popular waterways in a particular state or province.

-The Down imaging and Side Imaging quality is very comparable between Lowrance and Humminbird units and gives a sharp and clear picture of what’s below.
+The Down imaging and Side Imaging quality is very comparable between a Lowrance and Humminbird fish finder and gives a sharp and clear picture of what’s below.

-Humminbird units like Lowrance have a plethora of features for angling.
+Humminbird fish finders like Lowrance units have a plethora of features for angling.
 From down imaging, chartplotting, GPS, side imaging and more.